Philadelphia Union II: Colors and badge

 On October 27, 2015, Bethlehem Steel FC's name, crest, and colors were officially announced during a ceremony held at the ArtsQuest at SteelStacks.
 "Steel FC" alludes to the historical Bethlehem Steel F.C., which played from 1907 to 1930.
-The origin of the clubs' name is the Bethlehem Steel Corporation, which was once America's second-largest steel producer and largest shipbuilder and was important to the economy of the area.
+The origin of the clubs' name is the Bethlehem Steel Corporation, which was once the second-largest steel producer and largest shipbuilder the United States and was important to the economy of the area.
 The name was chosen following a fan poll held between September 8, 2015 and September 28, 2015; the other three options were Lehigh Valley Steel SC, Lehigh Valley Blast, and Steel FC.

 The colors of Bethlehem Steel FC are navy blue and gold, and red, combining the primary colors of both the original Bethlehem Steel F.C. and the Philadelphia Union.
 The team's crest is elongated, representing the foundation of a new player development program and extension of the Union brand.
-Its gold rivets symbolize the relationship between the Bethelehem and Philadelphia clubs.
+Its gold rivets symbolize the relationship between the Bethlehem and Philadelphia clubs.
 The Union's rattlesnake alludes to the "Join, or Die" political cartoon by Benjamin Franklin that was featured in the 1754 Pennsylvania Gazette, and is also reminiscent of the Gadsden flag, another Revolutionary icon.
 The red beam in the middle of the crest is a tribute to the original logo of Bethlehem Steel F.C.

 Before sponsoring a team in the USL, the Philadelphia Union commemorated the original Bethlehem Steel F.C. once before.
 In February 2013, the club unveiled a third kit with Steel F.C.'s colors, featuring a black jersey with white trim, a sublimated Union logo, and a Steel F.C. jock tag.

 In 2016, the crest earned a third place recognition for "2016 Primary Logo of the Year."